Longjaw Leatherjack, Oligoplites altus

 Longjaw Leatherjack, Oligoplites altus.
 Fish caught out from coastal waters off the Neuvo Mazatlán Marina, Sinaloa, April 2015.
 Length: 32 cm (13 inches).
 Catch and photograph courtesy of George Brinkman, Guelph, Ontario, Canada.

 The Longjaw Leatherjack, Oligoplites altus, is a member of the Jack or Carangidae Family, and is known in Mexico as piña bocona.
-There are six global members of the genus Oligoplites, of which three are found in Mexican waters, two in the Pacific and one in both the Atlantic and the Pacific Oceans.
+There are six global members of the genus Oligoplites, of which four are found in Mexican waters, one in the Atlantic and three in the Pacific Ocean.

 The Longjaw Leatherjack has an elongated very compressed body that has a depth that is 28% to 32% of standard length.
 They are uniformly silvery-green with a yellowish belly and yellow caudal and pectoral fins.
 Their head has a pointed snout and their mouth ends at the rear margin of the eyes.
 The anal fin has 2 standalone spines followed by 1 spine and 19 to 20 rays; the caudal fin has a slender base and is deeply forked; the first dorsal fin has 4 or 5 spines; their second dorsal fin has 1 spine and 20 to 21 rays; and, their pectoral fins are short.
 Their anal and dorsal fin bases are of equal length and both end with 11 to 15 semi-detached finlets.
 They have 2 to 5 and 8 to 13 gill rakers.
 Their lateral line is slightly arched above the pectoral fins but is generally straight.
 Their body is covered with small needle-shaped scales and has no scutes.